python-trio/trio-websocket/docs/getting_started.rst

 connects and performs the WebSocket handshake before entering the block.
 This ensures that the connection is usable before ``ws.send_message(…)`` is called.
-The context manager yields a :class:`WebSocketConnection` instance that is used to send and receive message.
+The context manager yields a :class:`WebSocketConnection` instance that is used to send and receive messages.
 The context manager also closes the connection before exiting the block.

 For more details and examples, see :ref:`websocket-clients`.